jdickey/rerake/README.md

     $ bundle

-Or install it yourself as:
+Or install the command-line tool as well as the API as:

     $ gem install rerake